azad-academy/dcgan-bicycles/README.md

 # Deep Convolutional Generative Adversarial Network (DCGAN)
 This is an implementation of DCGAN in python.
-The full tutorial is available on medium article.

 ![dcgan image](bicycles.png)